hubmapconsortium/documentation/docs/doc-sitemap-external.md

                 </ul>
       </details>

-  - <a href="https://hubmapconsortium.org/featured-publications/">HuBMAP Publications</a>: See more than 330 featured publications to learn how HuBMAP tools and data are advancing discovery.
+  - <a href="https://hubmapconsortium.org/featured-publications/">HuBMAP Publications</a>: See more than 330 featured publications.
+    - Learn how HuBMAP tools and data are advancing discovery.

 ## HuBMAP Tools
 - HRA Tools:
   - <a href="https://humanatlas.io">Human Reference Atlas (HRA)</a>: a high-resolution, 3D atlas of all the cells in a healthy human body.
-    - Watch a short <a href="https://www.youtube.com/watch?v=DDmP_7vDy-o">video introduction</a> or check out the <a href="https://humanatlas.io/release-notes/v2.1">latest release notes</a> for the HRA.
+    - Watch a short <a href="https://www.youtube.com/watch?v=DDmP_7vDy-o">video introduction</a> or check out the <a href="https://humanatlas.io/release-notes/v2.1">latest HRA release notes</a>.

       <details>
       <summary>See additional Tools available from the HRA... </summary>